marvelousNinja/let-us-hear-you/README.md

  * Watson Tone Analyzer
  * Object Storage

-The app will be split into microservices what can be developed, deployed and scaled independently.
+The app will be split into microservices that can be developed, deployed and scaled independently.
 All services will use JavaScript as their primary programming language.

 Application will provide a way to import customer feedback messages as well as audio recordings.
 Internal services are going to analyse the text and provide emotion scores.
 In case of extremely negative feedback, customer relations manager will receive an SMS notification.